| 9:00 - 11:00

 | 17:00 - 18:00

-| Roundtable The Role of Western Opera in Southeast Asia Professor Monika Hennemann Co-Convenor, RMA Southeast Asia Chapter
+| Roundtable with Opera Experts, Performers, and Practitioners The Role of Western Opera in Contemporary Southeast Asia Moderated by Professor Monika Hennemann Co-Convenor, RMA Southeast Asia Chapter Cardiff University, UK

 |